srl-labs/containerlab/docs/windows.md

 It was initially created to power [containerlab in codespaces](manual/codespaces.md), but it is a perfect fit for running containerlab on a **wide range of OSes** such as macOS and Windows.

 Since the devcontainer works exactly the same way on Windows and macOS, [please refer to the macOS](macos.md#devcontainer) section for the detailed documentation and a video walkthrough.

+A few things to keep in mind when using devcontainers on windows:

+1. If using VS Code, you will need to install the server component in your WSL instance, this will require you to install `wget`, as VS Code installer requires it.

+    ```bash
+    sudo apt -y install wget
+    ```

+    Then you will be able to type `code .` in the cloned repository to open the project in VS Code.
+2. As with macOS, you will likely wish to use a Docker-outside-of-Docker method, where the devcontainer will have access to the images and containers from the WSL VM.

 [^1]: If you don't have a decent terminal emulator on Windows, install "Windows Terminal" from the Microsoft Store.
 [^2]: The kernel and distribution parameters can be checked as follows: